arnonsennual/CASC-Work-trial/README.md

 # Please note that this project does not currently include any CSS styling.
 The web application is functional but presents in a minimalistic, unstyled format.

+# I decided to use Django admin panel for time saving so in the future I can implement this system model in a new language , new framework or standalone admin system without using Django admin panel